Poppy Build Guide by FinalFan

 SEALS: ARMOR, others

-Armor seals are without a doubt the go-to choice, defending against ranged autoattack harass as well as melee trading.
+Armor seals have historically been without a doubt the go-to choice, defending against ranged autoattack harass as well as melee trading.
 It also helps tank minions to freeze a lane or, again, when trading.
 It is, of course, also the obvious jungler seal.

 If the vast majority of the damage you will take in lane will be magic (e.g. laning against Rumble) then health regen per level seals are probably your best bet.
-If supporting, gold per 10 seals might be best.
+If supporting, gold per 10 seals might be best, or armor if you want to go the tank-support route.

-Here are two options I never use but which might appeal: Mana regen seals (per level) are helpful but Philo Stone/Eleisa's Miracle (or Dominion's passive) should give you decent mana regen without runes.
+Mana regen seals (per level) could be helpful but seldom a better choice than armor or health regen.
 Flat health is also not too bad, though health seals are outperformed by Quints.

 GLYPHS: MAGIC RESIST PER LEVEL, Cooldown/level